 Round Table – impact of the proposed planning reforms, September 2020

-Essex Developers and Kent Developers Group have been sharing best practice on Stewardship and also looking at what kind of model / approach might work best / providing flexibility for differing developments.
-This includes looking at a number of Garden Communities as they develop such as
+Essex Developers and Kent Developers Group have been sharing best practice on Stewardship and also looking at what kind of model might work best, providing flexibility for differing developments and future conveyancing.
+This includes looking at a number of Garden Communities as they develop such as (please go to their individual websites for the latest)

 Tendering Colchester Borders Garden Community, Essex